Metriplector: From Field Theory to Neural Architecture: From Physics to Neural Computation

 The Poisson bracket in GENERIC has a deep algebraic origin: it is a Lie bracket on the space of observables~\citep{arnold1989mathematical,marsden1999introduction}.

 \paragraph{Lie algebra of observables.} For any two observables $F, G$ on phase space, the Poisson bracket

 satisfies skew-symmetry ($\{F, G\} = -\{G, F\}$), the Jacobi identity ($\{F, \{G, H\}\} + \text{cyclic} = 0$), and the Leibniz rule.
 These are exactly the axioms of a Lie algebra.
-A function $C$ satisfying $\{C, H\} = 0$ for all $H$ is a \emph{Casimir invariant}---conserved by \emph{any} Hamiltonian dynamics, not just a specific one.
+By Noether's theorem, every continuous symmetry of the energy functional has a corresponding conserved quantity.
 In Metriplector, the learned Poisson tensor $J$ defines a Lie algebra on the $K$-field space.
-The skew-symmetry of $J$ guarantees energy conservation ($dH/dt = 0$ along the Hamiltonian flow); whether the architecture additionally learns non-trivial Casimir invariants remains an open question for future investigation.
+The skew-symmetry of $J$ guarantees energy conservation ($dH/dt = 0$ along the Hamiltonian flow).
+Crucially, the stress-energy tensor $T^{\mu\nu}$ used as the readout mechanism (Section~\ref{sec:method}) is precisely the collection of Noether currents associated with translational symmetry of the learned field dynamics---these conserved quantities \emph{emerge} from the learned energy landscape and change as training progresses.

 \paragraph{Symmetric and antisymmetric decomposition.} Any bilinear interaction between field components $\psifield_a$ and $\psifield_b$ decomposes into a symmetric part and an antisymmetric part.
 In the metriplectic framework, these have distinct physical roles: \begin{itemize} \item \textbf{Symmetric} ($M_{ab} = M_{ba}$, positive semi-definite): governs the \emph{metric bracket}---dissipation, diffusion, irreversible relaxation.
 The Onsager reciprocal relations~\citep{onsager1931reciprocal} require this symmetry. \item \textbf{Antisymmetric} ($J_{ab} = -J_{ba}$): governs the \emph{Poisson bracket}---advection, rotation, reversible dynamics.
 The skew-symmetry guarantees exact energy conservation along the Hamiltonian flow. \end{itemize} The metriplectic equation $\dot{z} = (M + L)\nabla E$ decomposes the dynamics into these two complementary channels by construction.
 In $K$-dimensional field space, the Poisson bracket $J$ couples all $K$ fields via a learned $K{\times}K$ antisymmetric matrix ($J_{\text{anti}} = J - J^\top$), while the stress-energy readout extracts all $K^2$ pairwise interactions: $K$ diagonal (gradient energy), $K(K{-}1)/2$ symmetric (cross-field correlation), and $K(K{-}1)/2$ antisymmetric (vorticity).
 For $K{=}32$, this yields $1{,}024$ physics features---a complete decomposition of the inter-field coupling space.
 The $K$-field bottleneck (projecting from $D{=}128$ representation space to $K{=}32$ physics space) makes this completeness tractable.